rebuilt/instant-nostalgia/README.md

 ### CSS requirements

-- All pages will use custom css
+- All pages are based on custom css

 ### Rails stack